 Another characteristic that may change as advertising evolves is the view that advertising does not stimulate immediate demand for the product advertised.
 That is, customers cannot quickly purchase a product they see advertised.
 But as more media outlets allow customers to interact with the messages being delivered the ability of advertising to quickly stimulate demand will improve.

 Managing Advertising Decisions

 Delivering an effective marketing message through advertising requires many different decisions as the marketer develops their advertising campaign.
 For small campaigns, that involve little creative effort, one or a few people may handle the bulk of the work.
 In fact, the Internet has made do-it-yourself advertising an easy to manage process and has especially empowered small businesses to manage their advertising decisions.
-As we will see, not only can small firms handle the creation and placement of advertisements that appear on the Internet, new services have even made it possible for a single person to create advertisements that run on local television.
-For instance, a company called SpotRunner allows users to select from a list of high-quality television ads that can be customized and then placed within local cable television programming.
+As we will see, not only can small firms handle the creation and placement of advertisements that appear on the Internet, advances in technology have even made it possible for a single person to create their own television advertisements.

 For larger campaigns the skills needed to make sound advertising decisions can be quite varied and may not be easily handled by a single person.
 While larger companies manage some advertising activities within the company, they are more likely to rely on the assistance of advertising professionals, such as those found at advertising agencies, to help bring their advertising campaign to market.